suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Payload Digests {#manifest-element-payload-digest}

 This element contains one or more digests of one or more payloads.
-This allows the target device to ensure authenticity of the payload(s).
+This allows the target device to ensure authenticity of the payload(s) when combined with the [Signature](#manifest-element-signature) element.
 A manifest format must provide a mechanism to select one payload from a list based on system parameters, such as Execute-In-Place Installation Address.

 This element is REQUIRED.
 Support for more than one digest is OPTIONAL.